Supporting student learning through technology.

 Social Justice Programs

-Senior students have priority access to two seminar rooms and a General Purpose Room for independent or group study.
+Senior students have priority access to two seminar rooms for independent or group study.
 These can be booked through the Library staff.